The Homosexual Was Invented in 1869

 The identity categories were necessary.
 They saved lives.
 They won rights.
 I’m not saying we should abolish them.

 I’m saying they’re recent.
 They’re contingent.
-They’re one way of organizing human experience, not the only way, and not the way that existed for most of history.
-If you want to write characters who lived before the invention of the homosexual, you need to understand that you’re writing people with different interior lives—not repressed moderns, not closeted contemporaries, but genuinely different minds navigating genuinely different landscapes.
+They’re one way of organising human experience, not the only way, and not the way that existed for most of history.
+If you want to write characters who lived before the invention of the homosexual, you need to understand that you’re writing people with different interior lives—not repressed moderns or closeted contemporaries, but rather different minds navigating a different landscape.

 That’s the craft challenge.
 And it’s harder than it looks.